thedaemon-wizard/pinn-qpinn/README.md

 ## Acknowledgments

 - Based on the GQE algorithm proposed by Nakaji et al.
+- Quantum circuit learning concepts from Mitarai et al.
 - GPT architecture inspired by nanoGPT implementation
-- PINN methodology based on Raissi et al.
-- RCGA implementation follows standard real-coded genetic algorithm principles
+- NSGA-II implementation follows Deb et al.'s algorithm
-- NSGA-II implementation based on Deb et al.
+- Zero-noise extrapolation based on Li & Benjamin's work
 - Circuit visualization inspired by quantum circuit diagram standards

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Areas of particular interest:
-- Additional circuit optimization strategies
+- Additional error mitigation techniques
-- Enhanced AI energy prediction models
-- Support for more quantum backends
+- Support for more quantum backends (IonQ, Rigetti, etc.)
+- Enhanced multi-objective optimization strategies
+- Improved unsupervised learning methods
-- Performance improvements
+- Performance improvements for large-scale problems
-- New visualization features
-- Multi-objective optimization enhancements

 ## Troubleshooting

 ### Common Issues

-1. **RCGA/NSGA-II optimizer not available**:
-   - Ensure C++ compiler is properly installed
+1. **RCGA/NSGA2 optimizer not available**: Ensure C++ compiler is properly installed and run the build commands again
-   - Run the build command again with verbose output: `pip install -v . rcga_optimizer nsga2_optimizer`

-2. **Circuit visualization errors**:
-   - Check matplotlib and required fonts are installed
+2. **Circuit visualization errors**: Check matplotlib and required fonts are installed
-   - Verify write permissions in results directory

-3. **Memory issues with large circuits**:
-   - Reduce batch size or use sequential evaluation
+3. **Memory issues with large circuits**: Reduce batch size or use sequential evaluation
-   - Adjust `N_PARALLEL_DEVICES` parameter

-4. **AI energy prediction errors**:
-   - Ensure sufficient training data (50+ samples)
-   - Check model file permissions and disk space
+4. **Novelty tracking memory growth**: Limit history size in configuration

-5. **NSGA-II convergence issues**:
-   - Increase population size or generation count
+5. **Multi-objective convergence issues**: Adjust population size or crowding distance type
-   - Adjust crossover and mutation parameters

-### Performance Optimization Tips
+### Performance Tips

-1. **For Hardware Devices**: Use RCGA with smaller population sizes
+1. **For hardware simulation**: Use `shots=1000` and `noise_model='realistic'`
+2. **For faster training**: Enable parallel processing with `use_parallel=True`
-2. **For Simulation**: Use NSGA-II for comprehensive analysis
+3. **For better solutions**: Use NSGA-II for exploring trade-offs
-3. **For Quick Testing**: Disable AI energy prediction and use simple optimization
-4. **For Production**: Enable all features with appropriate resource allocation
+4. **For circuit diversity**: Monitor novelty scores and adjust exploration rate

 ## Contact

 For questions or issues, please open an issue on GitHub or contact the maintainers.

----

-**Note**: This implementation represents a research prototype.
-For production use, consider additional validation and testing appropriate to your specific application requirements.